cjyang-work/cjyang-work.github.io/CV_web.md

 * Accepted talk, "New ways into plant breeding using eigen/env-GWAS and origin specific genomic selection" at the UK Plant Science Presents Webinar, UK, 27 October 2020.
 * Invited talk, "MAGIC population design" at the Rank Symposium on Meiosis: Controlling the Recombination Landscape, Grasmere, UK, 4 - 7 April 2022.
 * Accepted talk, "Defining the causes and consequences of phantom epistasis in heterotic hybrids" at the 18th Eucarpia Biometrics in Plant Breeding Conference, Paris, France, 21 - 23 September 2022.
 * Invited talk, "Defining the causes and consequences of phantom epistasis in heterotic hybrids" at the Computational Genetics Discussion Group, Edinburgh, UK, 22 November 2022.
+* Invited talk, “Navigating modern plant breeding with quantitative genetics” at the Department of Plant and Agroecosystem Sciences, University of Wisconsin-Madison, Madison, WI, US, 25 July 2023.
 * Invited talk, "Breeding for tomorrow: insights from analyses of historical plant variety datasets" at the Professor Ian Mackay Memorial Seminar, Cambridge, UK, 1 February 2024.
+* Invited talk, “Plant breeding through the lens of quantitative genetics” at the Department of Plant Science, University of Dundee, Dundee, UK, 22 February 2024.

 #### CONFERENCES AND WORKSHOPS